EathanLangford/FMA-Application-Coding-Problem/readme.md

 Given more time, I'd like to refactor further and write more tests.
 As testing was only a new practice for me, it was definitely a challenge both to execute and within a good time.
 I also was experimenting was different variable declarations and between written functions and using arrow functions.
 Given more time, i would clean it up and stick with one way.

-I do wish I had commited more often.
-I often was so caught up it completely slipped my mind honestly.
-If i could do it again, i would work more effeciently on branches and commiting more often.
+I do wish I had commited way earlier, and more often.
+I was so caught up it completely slipped my mind honestly.
+If i could do it again, i would work more effeciently on branches and commiting from the start.

 All in all, this was a very fun albeit sometimes  frustrating experience!